Avasam/Avasam.AutoSplitters/RiME/README.md

 ## Limitations

-- The AutoSplitter works by watching for changes to the save file.
-If you make a mistake that causes the game to save an additionnal time (like reloading checkpoint), you'll have to manually undo split.
-- You will still have to start and stop the timer yourself.
+- You will still have to stop the timer yourself.
 - No Load remover.

 ## Recommended splits